 Thirty years ago, there were fewer than 100 New Zealand wineries; today there are over 670 (New Zealand Wine 2020).

-Certified organic wine in Zealand Wine first appeared in the late 1980s but has never gained significant traction – today, representing no more than 3% of the market.
+Certified organic wine first appeared in New Zealand in the late 1980s but has never gained significant traction – today, representing no more than 3% of the market.
 As more and more consumers demand farming practices that are better for us and for our planet, this may well change in coming years.

 If you are lucky enough to be visiting NZ, we strongly recommend you make time for at least one of these incredible wine regions – Gisborne on the easterly tip of New Zealand’s North Island and Central Otago at the bottom of New Zealand’s South Island.